 We may run into bugs and issues you may have missed, and we’re always happy to point those out.
 However, our review is not a replacement for Quality Assurance testing.
-If we run into frequent bugs that prevent us from fully testing the app’s functionality, or that provide a poor user experience when reviewing, we will return your submission and ask you to develop it further before resubmitting.
+If we run into frequent bugs that prevent us from fully testing the app’s functionality or that provide a poor user experience when reviewing, we will return your submission and ask you to develop it further before resubmitting.

-We can only review and approve scopes and functionality that is already available within your app (that we can test or see comprehensive demos for).
+We can only review and approve scopes and functionality that are already available within your app (that we can test or see comprehensive demos for).
 Please do not submit your app with scopes for a feature that you plan to build at some point in future.

-With that in mind, we also encourage you to consider how you’ll communicate with your customers through the app when you do have updates that require the app to be reinstalled (e.g. adding scopes).
+With that in mind, we also encourage you to consider how you’ll communicate with your customers through the app when you do have updates that require the app to be reinstalled (such as adding scopes).
 Using the context block in a message or sharing the updated OAuth link in your app home are great ways to alert your customers to updated scopes and functionality.